Roshangedam/jayomail/README.md

-# JayoMail - Open Source Email Sending Utility ✉️
+# JayoMail - Open Source Email Sending Utility For Java ✉️

 JayoMail is an open-source Java utility for sending emails with different email providers.
 It provides a flexible architecture supporting various email protocols and a convenient interface for configuring and sending emails.